cda-tum/mqt-bench/README.md

 ![alt text](img/layer_1.png "Title")

 Variational quantum algorithms (VQAs) are an emerging class of quantum algorithms with a wide range of applications.
 A respective circuit is depicted above and shows an example of an ansatz function frequently used for variational quantum eigensolvers, a subclass of VQAs.
 On this abstraction layer, the circuit is parameterized by the angles &theta;<sub>i</sub> of the six single-qubit gates.
 This is the Algorithm layer description.

 ![alt text](img/layer_2.png "Title")

-VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional gradient-based}optimization.
+VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional gradient-based optimization.
 Assuming these parameters have been calculated, they are now propagated and the resulting quantum circuit is shown in above.
 This is the target-independent layer description.